 The game will be played in very limited amount of turns, 5 rounds with 6 turns each.
 It is also an elegant game, very simple to play.
 Every turn, we will draw 2 cards and choose from 6 possible actions to get the best result.

 A simple game but it is very deep.
 There are a lot of considerations when choosing and taking an action in this game.
-Aside from the main mechanism, there are several elements to this game that will make it very interesting like push your luck, multi purpose card, hand management.
+Aside from the main mechanism, there are several elements to this game that will make it very interesting like push your luck, multipurpose card and Multiuse cards, hand management.

 The game is also very rewarding instead of punishing.
 There are several bonuses that we can score and if we can plan correctly, we can even get several actions within a single turn.